jaysoo/jaysoo.ca/_posts/2015-09-26-typed-react-and-redux.markdown

 If you have experience in  Java (or in a similar statically typed language), you may be immediately turned off by types.
 The first thing to note is that a type in TypeScript is not a class.
-A more mathematical definition of a type is that a type is a name given to the set of input and output of a given function.
+A more mathematical definition of a type is that a type is a name given to the set of inputs and outputs of a given function.
 That is, a type describes the interface of a function.
 This is the way I think about types.

 Say I have a function defined as follows: